 I was very hesitate to include derogatory information about my parents in this article.
 I decided to include it for these reasons.
 (1.)
 I believe they would agree with it and would not object to having it in this article.
 (2) This information is an important part of the story.
 (3) The article’s ability to help others in a similar situation would be diminished without it.

 15-foot walls surrounded the juvenile hall.
-Each kid was assigned a tiny room-like cell.
+Each kid was assigned a one-person cell.
 The cells had cinder block walls, one outside window secured by a super heavy screen mesh, and a solid wooden door with a small window that was locked each night.
 The only time that I would relax was after that door was locked.

 Fights were a regular occurrence.
 At my middle school back home, there might be a few fights a year.
 In juvenile hall, there were fights almost daily.
 Most of them were gang or racially motivated.